-1. If you have not already done so, please dialogue with and enlist an available faculty mentor using the Faculty Mentor/Student Contract form found on the ProDoc website "Resources" page.
+1. If you have not already done so, please dialogue with and enlist an available project mentor using the Project Mentor/Student Contract form found on the ProDoc website "Current Student Students" page.
+The list of the approved Project Mentors listed in the Project Mentors page of the ProDoc website.
 Note: You are responsible for enlisting a mentor!
 Only call the ProDoc office if you have difficulty in enlisting a mentor.